TeddyVersion/TeddyVersion/README.md

 ## Hi there 👋
+My Name is Tewodros Mesay, I am  a QA Engineer and Data Analyst intersted in all things QA and Software Products.

-- 🔭 I’m currently working on Database Testing and Data Anaysis
+- 🔭 I’m currently working on Database Testing and Data Anaysis on RAFM System
 - 🌱 I’m currently learning Unit testing and React App Testing
-- 👯 I’m looking to collaborate on Visual testing for Storybook - Cheromatic, Selenium and Cypress testing
+- 👯 I’m looking to collaborate on Visual testing for Storybook - Cheromatic and Cypress testing - Send me Tips to messaythewodros2@gmail.com

 <!--